calebporzio/sushi/README.md

 ## Requirements

-It needs pdo-sqlite to be installed as your php extension to your system.
+The [`pdo-sqlite` PHP extension](https://www.php.net/manual/en/ref.pdo-sqlite.php) must be installed on your system to use this package.

 ## Install
 ```